tlin41390/and101-project1-starter/README.md

 The following REQUIRED features are completed:

-- [✔️ ] Change profile name to your name
+- [X] Change profile name to your name
-- [✔️ ] Change profile bio text to a personal bio about yourself
+- [X] Change profile bio text to a personal bio about yourself
-- [ ✔️] Modify hobby section to include your top three (3) hobbies
+- [X] Modify hobby section to include your top three (3) hobbies

 The following STRETCH features are implemented: